ColorlibHQ/fashe-companion/readme.txt

 = What themes this plugin supports? =

-Currently it works only with DataRC theme.
+Currently it works only with Fashe theme.

 = Am I obligated to use it? =

-You can still use DataRC theme without this plugin but you won't be able to import demo content and use theme specific options that you see on front page of theme demo.
+You can still use Fashe theme without this plugin but you won't be able to import demo content and use theme specific options that you see on front page of theme demo.

 == Changelog ==